JRHacka/Blog-Site/jrhacka/content/post/Netmon.md

 openvpn insert/filepath/here
 ```

-After you have connected you may have to refresh the page in order for the connect box to turn green and show your HTB IP.
+After you have connected, you may have to refresh the page in order for the connect box to turn green and show your HTB IP.
 After that the last step is to find the Jerry box and start it up.
 {{% notice note "Heads Up"%}}
 That IP in the green box will be the IP you use for yourself during interactions with this box.
 Do not use your actual IP.
 {{% /notice %}}